-Classification, half a century before the Berners-Lee digital web (van den Heuvel, 2009; van den Heuvel & Rayward, 2011, pp. 9-10).
+Although the idea of making human knowledge available and ready to be used to foster collaborative work were at the basis of the development of the WWW (Berners-Lee, 2009, 2:40), this same idea was foreseen and developed by Paul Otlet, the founder of the Universal Decimal Classification, half a century before the Berners-Lee digital web (van den Heuvel, 2009; van den Heuvel & Rayward, 2011, pp. 9-10).
 However, the current WWW is the most important scenarium where information is sought, in terms of volume and ubiquity.
-In this context, the potential of a semantic web, with regard to the aid it could provide in the retrieval of information online, seems essential.
+In this context, the potential of a semantic web, with regard to the aid it could provide in the retrieval of information online seems essential

-Nevertheless, the concept of the SW is ambiguous and misinterpreting, given its biasing connection with the term "semantics" (Almeida, Souza, & Fonseca, 2011; Setzer, 2015) and the association with other terms such as Web of Data, Linked Data, or even Web of Linked Data.
-We, unlike authors such as Feigenbaum (2011), consider that there are differences, both intrinsic and contextual, between the terms: Semantic Web, Web of Data, Linked Data, and Web of Linked Data, that justify a conceptual demarcation and proper clarification.
-In this context, this article intends to dig deeper into the definitions and concepts related to the SW, in order to clarify and distinguish it from the concept of Web of Data.
-We understand that, while avoiding a pompous and unnecessary digression, some exegesis on ambiguous terms and definitions belonging to areas of knowledge that are not yet well established are part of the motivations of researchers in this area, insofar as they provide clarity and promote the alignment between the conceptual, pragmatic, and technological aspects of the field.
+Nevertheless, the concept of Semantic Web is ambiguous and misinterpreting, given its biasing connection with the term "semantics" (Almeida, Souza, & Fonseca, 2011; Setzer, 2015) and the association to other terms such as Web of Data, Linked Data or even Web of Linked Data.
+We, unlike authors such as Feigenbaum (2011) consider that there are differences, both intrinsic and contextual, between the terms: Semantic Web; Web of Data; Linked Data and Web of Linked Data, that justify a conceptual demarcation and proper clarification.
+In this context, this paper intends to dig deeper into the definitions and concepts related to the Semantic Web, in order to clarify and distinguish it from the concept of Web of Data.
+We understand that, while avoiding a pompous and unnecessary digression, some exegesis on ambiguous terms and definitions belonging to areas of knowledge that are not yet well established are part of the motivations of researchers in this area, insofar as they provide clarity and promote the alignment between the conceptual, pragmatic and technological aspects of the field.
 Each one of the four terms being analyzed have been regarded as (almost) independent research and development areas for themselves, yet its intersections are fuzzy and getting fuzzier.

 The conceptual analysis of the term Semantic Web proposed in this study aims to contribute to a better understanding of it, in particular by researchers from areas not directly related to this topic (Ali Shiri, 2015).
 We believe that any communication that is intended to be clear and objective needs a conceptual clarification, especially in an interdisciplinary field (Delattre, 1981, p.
 23; Kuhn, 1996, p.
 200).
-In this context, it is worth adopting a diachronic perspective, aiming at clarifying the concept of SW.
-We start the analysis using the definitions adopted by its creator, Sir Timothy Berners-Lee (Berners-Lee, 1998; Berners-Lee & Fischetti, 2000, p.
-177), and then evolved to find subsidies for the understanding of the intricate relationship of the several concepts involved (Cambridge Semantics, 2016; Heath, 2009).
-It is not, however, our intention to present a "closed" or final judgment, given the semantic openness and operational vagueness inherent to any definition and conceptual categorization, which does not invalidate its crucial importance in the construction of knowledge (van de Ven, 2013, p.
-116).
+In this context, it is worth to adopt a diachronic perspective, aiming at clarifying the concept of SW.
+We start the analysis using the definitions adopted by its creator, Sir Timothy Berners-Lee (Berners-Lee, 1998; Berners-Lee & Fischetti, 2000, p 177) and then evolved to find subsidies for the understanding of the intricate relationship of the several concepts involved (Cambridge Semantics, 2016; Heath, 2009).
+It is not, however, our intention to present a "closed" or final judgment, given the semantic openness and operational vagueness inherent to any definition and conceptual categorization, which does not invalidate its crucial importance in the construction of knowledge (van de Ven, 2013, p.116).